 Check Out: Best Lenses for Nikon D5

-Nikon D5 Performance and Autofocus
+Nikon D5: Performance and Autofocus

 The Nikon D5 uses a brand-new 20.8-megapixel full-frame CMOS sensor.
 You now get faster speeds with its EXPEED 5 image processor.
 The new high-resolution sensor for this pro camera comes with an optical low pass filter.
-It is enhanced further with anti-reflective coating.
+It is enhanced further with an anti-reflective coating.
 You will have no issues with ghost and flare.

 With superb performance in low light, the Nikon D5 has improved ISO range.
-It has a new autofocus system which acquires focus in as little as -4 EV.
+It has a new autofocus system that acquires focus in as little as -4 EV.
 The Nikon D5 makes a big leap as the first Nikon model to use a dedicated autofocus processor.
 This Pro camera has a Multi-CAM 20k AF sensor module which has 153 autofocus points.

-Body and Design of Nikon D5
+Nikon D5: Body and Design

 With an efficient processor, the Nikon D5 squeezes additional life out of its EN-EL18a rechargeable battery.
 You get to take more shots without having to charge.
-The Nikon D5 will give you about 3,780 shots battery life before recharge.
+The Nikon D5 will give you about 3,780 shots of battery life before recharge.

 Are you a burst shooting photographer?
 The Nikon D5 lets you select the first or last frame of a burst.
 You can check immediately after concluding a burst.
 The bursts can also be played automatically.
 This pro camera has a frame advance bar for advancing the frames on the touchscreen.
 Its ISO button is located near the shutter release button.
 With this, you can control all exposure-related controls with your right hand.